FoggyMtnDrifter/ClearProxy/CONTRIBUTING.md

 │   ├── routes/       # SvelteKit routes
 │   └── tests/        # Test files
 ├── static/           # Static assets
-└── docs/            # Documentation
 ```

 ## Pull Request Process

-1. Update documentation for any new features or changes
-2. Add or update tests as needed
+1. Add or update tests as needed
-3. Ensure all tests pass and linting is clean
+2. Ensure all tests pass and linting is clean
-4. Update the CHANGELOG.md file
+3. Update the CHANGELOG.md file
-5. Submit a pull request with:
+4. Submit a pull request with:
    - Clear title and description
    - Reference to any related issues
    - Screenshots for UI changes
    - List of testing steps if applicable

-## Documentation

-- Update documentation alongside code changes
-- Use clear, concise language
-- Include code examples where appropriate
-- Update both inline documentation and markdown files
-- Keep the README.md up to date

 ## Questions and Support